grafana/loki/docs/sources/operations/bloom-filters.md

 ```

 Bloom Gateways need to deal with relatively large files: the bloom filter blocks.
-Even though the binary format of the bloom blocks allows for reading them into memory in smaller pages, the memory consumption depends on the amount of pages that are concurrently loaded into memory for processing.
+Even though the binary format of the bloom blocks allows for reading them into memory in smaller pages, the memory consumption depends on the number of pages that are concurrently loaded into memory for processing.
 The product of three settings control the maximum amount of bloom data in memory at any given time: `-bloom-gateway.worker-concurrency`, `-bloom-gateway.block-query-concurrency`, and `-bloom.max-query-page-size`.

 Example, assuming 4 CPU cores: